learn-co-curriculum/common-questions-you-ll-encounter/README.md

 - Students will ask about a specific concept
 - Students may initially have questions about failing tests, but after you’ve debugged and worked with them, you may realize that there are larger concepts that they don’t understand fully.
 (For example: You're working on rails form helpers and then realize that they have no idea what ‘params’ is)

-**Note: If you notice a payed student (V-000 batch) is struggling with a concept, make sure to note it in their admin profile and email or slack Avidor so we can get this student additional help!**
+**Note: If you notice a payed student (V-000 batch) is struggling with a concept, make sure to note it in their admin profile and email or slack Ruth or the Section Lead in charge of the section so we can get this student additional help!**

 ### Strategies for Resolution